finalform/finalform.github.io/_posts/2017-09-28-finalform_demo.markdown

 ![My helpful screenshot]({{ finalform.com }}/downloads/mhatpotential.svg.png){:height="70px" width="70px"} you see

+We can approximate the body as a (semi) rigid body.
+This means by keeping track of the angles between various body parts at different points in time we can determine what consitutes perfect form.
 We will discuss machine learning, physics: \\( sin(x^2) \\) , and provide some  `code` contributions.

+BAD CLEAN w/ annotations

+GOOD CLEAN w/annotations

+FINAL FORM REPORT CARD:

 Jekyll also offers powerful support for code snippets: